LovelaceSquare/lovelacesquare/Codes/whittakerSmoother/README.txt

 # whittakerSmoother

 Apply the Whittaker penalized least squares smoother to each row of a matrix.
+The method fits a smooth curve that balances fidelity to the data with a penalty on the dth-order differences, effectively acting as a low-pass filter.
+Larger `lambda` values yield smoother curves while the difference order `d` controls which derivative is penalized.

 ## Inputs
 - `inputMatrix` (matrix): data to smooth.